 Amphetamine Sulfate is a sympathomimetic amino of the amphetamine group.
-It is a white. odorless crystalline powder.
+It is a white, odorless crystalline powder.
 It has a slightly bitter taste.
-Its solutions are acid to litmus, having a pH of 5.0 to 6.0.
-It is freely soluble in water and slightly soluble in alcohol.
+Its solutions are acid to litmus. having a pH of 5 to 8.
+It is freely soluble in water, slightly soluble in alcohol and practically insoluble in ether.